Qalthos/blog/content/FOSS@RIT/imaginerit-2011.rst

 ###############
 :date: 2011-05-08 03:16
 :author: Nathaniel Case
-:tags: journalism, lemonade, FOSSRIT, sugar, RIT, Rise, OPL
+:tags: journalism, lemonade, sugar, Rise, OPL

 So I've been absent for a while lately, but with good reason.
 I've been preparing for ImagineRIT, which was held earlier today.